devnicolas1/devnicolas1/README.md

 ## How to talk to me?

-* You can contact me through Twitter on Linkedin.
-Both links are listed above!
+* You can contact me through Linkedin.
+Link is listed above!